 We have set up a separate charity called the Bath & West Low Carbon Community Fund CIO (known as the BWCE Fund), to distribute our community fund.
 Each year surplus income is gifted to this charity.
-Up to August 2022, we have donated over £300,000 which has been distributed to a variety of local community projects that promote carbon reduction or alleviate fuel poverty and we are delighted by how many small local groups we have been able to support so far.
+Up to September 2023, we have donated £380,000 and the fund has provided grants to 91 community projects that promote carbon reduction or alleviate fuel poverty.
+We are delighted by how many small local groups we have been able to support so far.
 By expanding our solar portfolio through this share offer we will be able to fund more of these community projects.

-You can read more about The BWCE Fund and member interest payments in section 7.5.
-Information on the full range of projects can be seen on our website at www.bwce.coop/community-benefit/.
+You can read more about The BWCE Fund and member interest payments in section 7.6.
+Information on the full range of projects can be seen on our website at www.bwce.coop/community-benefit/